vorakl/conf/i3/README.md

 ### Details

-Start/Stop automatically after login on tty1 from '~/.bash_profile' by running 'startx' There is no gdm/lightdm/etc !
+Start/Stop automatically after login on tty1 from '~/.bash_profile' by running 'startx'.
+There is no gdm/lightdm/etc!
 After that, startx follows ~/.Xclients and does next:

 * sets default terminal and editor for i3